Arthur7436/C-sharp-development/README.md

-I want to know how to add these user instances that are made from different classes to be added in one list so that I can show the list of all the users within the program.
-Is it possible to delete theses from the list if the user chose to do so?
+I'm struggling to add these hard coded created objects within the userCreation class and add them to a list to be displayed.
+What might be wrong with my code and preventing me from doing that?

 using ECommercePlatform.Roles;

 namespace People
 {
-    public static class UserCreation
+    public class UserCreation
     {
+        public static List<User> users = new List<User>();
         public static Admin CreateAdmin()
         {

             Admin admin = new();
             {
                 admin.id = 123;